Skip to main content

 Developing our delivery strategy

-Project Union: East Coast is likely to be taken forward as a Nationally Significant Infrastructure Project (NSIP), which means it requires a Development Consent Order (DCO) to construct the network.
+Project Union: East Coast is likely to be taken forward as a Nationally Significant Infrastructure Project (NSIP), which means it will require one or more a Development Consent Order (DCO) applications to construct the network.

 Large, complex infrastructure projects are often delivered in stages.
 This approach would enable us to: